qienhuang/F-I-T/docs/core/renormalization_lens.md

 ---

-## 9. Universality (P15) as “surviving directions”
+## 9. Universality (P15) as â€œsurviving directionsâ€

-RG’s hardest and most transferable insight is not “self-similar shapes”, but:
+RGâ€™s hardest and most transferable insight is not â€œself-similar shapesâ€, but:

 > most microscopic degrees of freedom become irrelevant under coarse-graining; only a few directions survive and control macroscopic outcomes.